Peripli/specification/api.md

 `GET /v1/platforms/:platform_id`

-`:platform_id` MUST be the ID of a previously registered platform.
+`:platform_id` MUST be the ID of a previously registered Platform.

 #### Response Body